C1. Patterns and Relationships

 Ask students the following question: How would you describe the necklace to someone who would like to buy one, but can't see it?

-By asking them questions, get students to discuss:
+By asking them questions, have students discuss:

 • attributes of the pattern, such as colour or shape;